 Hey 👋 I'm Joby Harding

 I've been architecting, implementing and extending web apps and online systems for more than a decade.

 During that time I've worked on applications used by the UK Civil Service, Sky, Deloitte, US Department of Agriculture, Berlitz, The British Library, The Museum of Modern Art and Arts Council England to name a few.

-These days I work with ambitious SMEs and agencies who need expert technical help; bootstrapping and launching app ideas, working with new technologies or as their technical lead in high-profile client engagements.
+These days I choose to work with ambitious startups, SMEs and agencies who need expert technical help; bootstrapping and launching app ideas, working with new technologies or as their technical wingman in high-profile client engagements.